shnCanos/tinysimpleecs/README.md

 ## Running systems

-Systems are run with the following syntax.
+Systems are run with the following syntax:

 ```zig
 while (!shouldFinish) {